majamitbhati/AstroShop/src/content/shops/shop-for-sale-trehan-iris-noida-280.md

 plc: 5%
 name: Amit Singh
 contactno: Ph 8375924100
-giftvisit : Rs 2000
+giftvisit : worth 2000*
-giftbuy : gold coin
+giftbuy : Gold Coin
-info: Price excludes maintenance, floor rise cost, stamp duty, registration, GST etc.
+info: GST, PLC, and Extra Changes is not included in the price above.

 ---